AlexGiordano/alexgiordano.github.io/README.md

 I found the following aspects particularly challenging:

-  - Changing the color of a dropdown button when hovering anywhere in the drop down menu (not just hovering over the button);
+  - Changing the colour of a dropdown button when hovering anywhere in the drop down menu (not just hovering over the button);

   - Modals containing youtube videos triggered by links in drop down menus (particularly getting the modal to appear outside of the drop down in all browsers);